amurrell/developer-wordpress/README.md

     - Yay for version controlling your wordpress project!
 - If you are using WP Engine, and want a boilerplate and local dev setup for that, well that's coming soon in another repo!

+## Comes with:

+- Local Dev setup - you can easily alter these (defaults): PHP version (8.0), DB image (mariadb:10.6), Ubuntu (20.04LTS)
+- Theme
+    - Structure:
+        - Organized templates (php only used for templating),
+        - "Controllers" to build data for layouts
+        - lib folder - used as includes for very neat functions.php
+    - Dev-Tools: laravel mix (webpack abstraction), Hot Module Replacement, BrowserSync, Tailwindcss, Sass

 ---

 ## Contents